bhf32/Team15ECE3400.github.io/Lab/Lab3/Lab3.md

 ![](./Lab3Photos/OneTone.jpg)

->Figure xx.
+>Figure 6.
 Set up with 8 bit DAC.

 Unlike a square wave which toggles, a triangle wave ramps up and down in one cycle (from 0 to 255 and back down).
 As a result, we had two counters:
 1) Counter: Kept track of the number of CPU cycles that must pass until the next wave is generated.
 We calculated this by taking 	the total number of CPU cycles for toggling (calculated above) by 255 (one ramp).
 This gives us approximately 110 cycles.